 This type of unemployment occurs when the basic nature of the economy changes over time; when employers no longer demand skills that unemployed workers possess.
 Structural unemployment is involuntary unemployment and typically requires retraining or education of displaced workers to bring their skills in line with demand.

 The week including the 12th of the month.

-A variable in which the values are successive observations over time.
-A key characteristic of a time series is that any 2 points in a time series can be compared.
+A sequence of numerical data points in successive order.
+A key characteristic of a time series is that any two points in a time series can be compared.